 After 57 years in Corvallis, Ed and Joyce moved to Portland and lived at Willamette View, where he was an active community member.
 Edison will be remembered for his endless curiosity, his adventurous spirit, and his love for his “baseball team”: Evan, Emma, Lena, Justine, Celia, Henry, August, Liam, and Evelyn.
 He is survived by the above grandchildren and his children, Todd, Leslie, and Kari; and their spouses, Karen, Jack, and Tom.

-To send flowers to Edison's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Edison Easton, please visit our floral store.